Does my REG code change each registration period?

-How many credits of S/U (satisfactory/unsatifactory) courses can I take in one semester?
+How many credits of S/U (satisfactory/unsatisfactory) courses can I take in one semester?

 There is no limit on how many S/U credits may be taken in one semester.
-However, traditional students may only take up to 16 S/U credits in total.
-(Transfer students and Ada Comstack Scholars may take 4 out of every 32 credits S/U.)
+However, traditional students may only take up to 16 credits of optional S/U grades in total.
+(Transfer students and Ada Comstock Scholars may take 4 out of every 32 credits S/U.)

 Can I change my grading option for the second semester of a year–long course?

 Yes, students may declare a separate grading option for the second semester of a year–long course coded with a "Y." The deadline for doing so is the same deadline for declaring the grading option in all spring semester courses.
 Year–long courses coded with a "D," however, may not be changed after the fall deadline for change of grading option.